How Virtual Reality Is Emerging as an Element of Automated Workflows

 Perhaps the most obvious use for VR in automated workflows is in training.
 The very first flight simulator (an early form of VR) became available for sale back in 1929!
 These early designs gave way to more elaborate simulators costing millions of dollars that were used to train airline pilots as well as military pilots.
 And today, VR can make the experience more immersive than ever.

 The range of application for VR in training workflows is potentially huge.
-Automated VR workflows could step trainees through processes like handling hazardous chemicals, learning how to use equipment, or even “practicing” surgical techniques.
+Automated virtual reality workflows could step trainees through processes like handling hazardous chemicals, learning how to use equipment, or even “practicing” surgical techniques.
 Safety training is predicted to be a major user of VR technology as well.

 Using VR to Gain 3-D Views of Designs and Plans